Age Scotland: Remit

-Structure

-Age Scotland was formed through the merger between Age Concern Scotland and Help the Aged in Scotland, creating an organisation with a combined income of over £3 million.

-James Wright was appointed as the chair of the board of trustees in 2009.
-Prior to his appointment, he was a trustee of Age Concern Scotland and was a chair of Age Concern England.
-He has served on many public bodies, including health authorities, the Scottish Higher Education Funding Council, and the Heritage Lottery Fund.
-He is currently a trustee of Age UK.
+In 2023, Katherine Crawford is the CEO for Age Scotland.

 History

-Age Scotland came into being as a result of the April 2010 merger of Age Concern Scotland and Help the Aged in Scotland, charities with a combined 90 years of independent operations in Scotland.

 Age Concern Scotland developed out of several Older People's Welfare Associations founded in 1944 during the Second World War.

-Help the Aged in Scotland was established in 1986, when UK charity Help the Aged, founded in 1961, set up a permanent office with a staff in Edinburgh.
+Help the Aged in Scotland was established in 1986, when UK charity Help the Aged, founded in 1961, set up a permanent office in Edinburgh.

-Both charities worked throughout Scotland to support a wide network of older people's groups and forums, which in turn provide local responsive services to older people in their own communities.

-Age Concern Scotland offered a range of services directly, piloting programmes and working with members and drawing on local needs, expertise, and volunteers as appropriate to develop locally based provision, while Help the Aged in Scotland was considered more as a campaigning and lobbying organisation.
+Age Concern Scotland offered a range of services directly, piloting programmes and developing locally based provision, while Help the Aged in Scotland was considered more as a campaigning and lobbying organisation.

 The two charities collaborated on many issues and contributed to the 2002 introduction of Free Personal and Nursing Care and the implementation of the Adult Support and Protection Act in 2007.
 A joint campaign in 2005 led to the Burt Review of Council Tax, the report "A Fairer Way" the following year and the eventual freezing of the tax in Scotland for several years.

-Currently Age Scotland's focus is on integrating health and social care, fuel poverty and isolation.
+They merged in 2009 to form the new organisation, Age Scotland.

 Fundraising

-Age Scotland's income is funded through corporate partnerships, legacies, fundraising events, individual donors, public funding, 14 charity shops around Scotland and its social enterprise arm, Age Scotland Enterprises.
+Age Scotland had a £6.7 million income in 2022.
+Their income is funded through corporate partnerships, public funding, legacies and donations, fundraising events and charity shops around Scotland.
+It also runs Age Scotland Enterprises, which offers non-life insurance and planning-for-retirement products.

-Age Scotland Enterprises

-Age Scotland Enterprises offers products and services that are designed to either address market failure and/or meet its objective of offering products that provide value for money – for example, none of its insurance products have upper age limits.

-Operating as a social enterprise, the current product range offered by Age Scotland Enterprises includes: travel, home and motor insurance (provided by Ageas Insurance Limited); motor breakdown cover (provided by Europ Assistance Holdings Limited); gas and electricity (provided by E.On); funeral plan; wills and legal services; and personal alarms.
+Age Scotland also leads the Unforgotten Forces partnership which received almost £1million in government funding in 2023.